Applying for a Primary or Secondary School Place – A Guide for Parents/ Carers

 - If you do not have access to the internet and apply via a paper application form, a letter will be posted to your home address on the national offer date.
 The letter will confirm the name of the school at which your child has been offered a place.
-The letter should be received within 48 hrs.
+In normal circumstances the letter should be received within 48 hrs.

 Please note we will not disclose any offer information over the telephone (or in response to email enquiries) and you will have to wait for the letter to arrive at your home address.

-You must complete a late application/change of preference form which will be made available to download here.
-You can also request a paper copy of the late application/change of preference form by contacting the School Admissions Team directly email@example.com
+You must complete a late application/change of preference form which will be available to download on the relevant national offer day dates.